For DS-50 DAQ/artdaq, support customizable output files

 - An experiment-specific art service may be able to easily be used for this using the existing APIs.

-#1 Updated by Kurt Biery about 7 years ago
+#1 Updated by Kurt Biery over 7 years ago

 - Due date set to 07/31/2013